Oneirocom/Magick/apps/docs/docs/nodes/strings/StringReplacer.md

-# String Replacer
+# Replace Text

-String Replacer is used to replace one string with another.
+Replace Text is used to replace one string with another.
 Useful for variable injection.